Skip to main content

 Query Examples

--- Total sales by category
+-- Total revenue by category

 SELECT